roob-p/QuickPlatformCategories-PlayniteExtension/README.md

 This extension automatically assigns each game to categories based on its platform or source, including short user-defined names (e.g. Sony PlayStation 2 → PS2) making it easy to keep your library organized—especially after importing new games.

 ### ➡️ Why use it?
-It allows you to quickly filter games across different platforms in a much more intuitive and responsive way compared to Playnite's built-in "Platform" and "Library" filters.
+- It allows you to quickly filter games across different platforms in a much more intuitive and responsive way compared to Playnite's built-in "Platform" and "Library" filters, which can be slow and uncomfortable considering:
-This is especially useful if you use emulators or have a mixed-platform collection.

-- Switching between platforms in Playnite can be slow and tedious:
   - the sidebar must stay open
   - platform panel is small and require scrolling
   - changing from one system (e.g. Amiga) to another (e.g. PS2) takes several clicks